Simplicity. Awareness. The why and how-to of relationship with horses.

 Two Secrets to Success

 The secrets of success are simplicity and commitment.
-Lynn Baber specialized in training stallions for years.
-As she says, the only way to get a stallion to offer his power and loyalty is to earn it.
+Lynn Baber trained stallions for years.
+She knows that the only way to get a stallion to offer his power and loyalty is to earn it.
 You can’t fool God and you can’t fool a horse.
 The most difficult skill to learn as an adult is simplicity.
 Horses know when you’re bluffing and they know when you care and when you don’t.